 Remember; elements that are visible on a search results page are those that will impact your click-through rate.

-One of the elements that stands out as most visible to customers when searching on Amazon is a Coupon (called Vouchers in some marketplaces).
+One of the elements that stand out as most visible to customers when searching on Amazon is a Coupon (called Vouchers in some marketplaces).

 With this form of promotion, sellers can set a percentage or dollar amount off which is then represented by a brightly colored flash sticker under the title.